 All patients registered with a GP have a Summary Care Record, unless they have chosen not to have one.
-The information held in your Summary Care Record gives registered and regulated healthcare professionals, away from your usual PCN, access to information to provide you with safer care, reduce the risk of prescribing errors and improve your patient experience.
+The information held in your Summary Care Record gives registered and regulated healthcare

 Your Summary Care Record contains basic (Core) information about allergies and medications and any reactions that you have had to medication in the past.